 To gain insights from the tracking process, you need to keep the gathered data centralized.
 You probably already have CRM software that you pull data from.
 It can serve as a repository for your metric data as well.
 You can go one step further and implement a sales tracking system that helps you analyze each part of your sales process.

-Establish processes to capture sales day accurately and regularly.
+Establish processes to capture sales data accurately and regularly.
 Then ensure that your sales team consistently enters relevant information into the sales tracking and CRM systems according to the format you need for effective analytics.
 This data will serve as the foundation for tracking sales performance.

 Set up regular reporting intervals, weekly or monthly, to review and analyze your sales data.
 Create dashboards that provide an overview of your sales performance and progress toward your goals.
 Then you can use this information to identify areas for improvement and make data-driven decisions.